 How to order: Order takeout via Toast.

 James Beard-nominated chef Iliana De la Vega leads culinary expeditions to Mexico City via her incredible culinary chops.
-The housemade tortillas use heirloom corn imported from different regions of Mexico, the bread is baked daily, and the vegetables and herbs are selected fresh locally.
+The homemade tortillas use heirloom corn imported from different regions of Mexico, the bread is baked daily, and the vegetables and herbs are selected fresh locally.
 Start with a selection of weekly ceviche, before getting right into it with duck or sauteed shrimp doused in multilayered mole negro.
-A street food menu is also available, if tacos are calling your name.
+A street food menu is also available if tacos are calling your name.

 How to order: Order takeout via ChowNow.

-One of the things that makes Justine’s so appealing is its sheer versatility.
+One of the things that make Justine’s so appealing is its sheer versatility.
 Yes, it’s French, but it’s also not just French.
 It's a place where old soul songs are played on vinyl, where they put up a yearly "Winter Tent" and throw a party in its honor, and where you can enjoy sazerac cocktails on a light-strung patio for hours on end.
 Order some Steak Frites (with a side of extra frites), and allow yourselves to soak up the ambiance and each others’ company in equal measure.